Home Suite Home

 One of the unique characteristics of Cottey’s residence halls is the suite arrangement.
 Eight to fifteen students live in each suite, sharing a living room, multi-unit bathroom and kitchenette.
 The living room, furnished by P.E.O. chapters, alumnae or individual donors, is surrounded by single and double bedrooms.

 You will learn a lot about yourself and others by living in a residence hall.
-Many people are just around the corner when you need a shoulder to lean on or if you just want some sisterly advice.
-Three student resident assistants (R.A.s) and one female hall director live in and supervise each hall.
+Many people are just around the corner when you need a shoulder to lean on or if you just want some friendly advice.
+Three student resident assistants (R.A.s) and one hall director live in and supervise each hall.
 The hall staff members are available throughout the year to provide students with assistance.

 Living with an unknown roommate can present several challenges.
 One of the most important steps at the start of any roommate relationship is to communicate your likes, dislikes, boundaries and “rules” for the room.
 You should discuss such issues as respect of personal property, personal space, sleep, study and relaxation needs.